Maluscat/reactive-storage/README.md

 ```

 ### Multiple sequential targets
-By passing not just one but multiple configuration objects, it's easy to setup
-multiple target points, each with their own configuration, that a value is
+It's easy to setup multiple target points by passing multiple respective
-sequentially routed through until it reaches the endpoint.
-This is also
+configurations, which a value is sequentially routed through until it reaches
-explained in [Concepts](#concepts) as horizontal scaling.
+the endpoint (See "horizontal scaling" in [Concepts](#concepts)).
 Only the last
 configuration may define the `endpoint` property – In all others, it will be
 overridden.